 Here on FITnancials, I write about healthy living and budgeting, with a bit of traveling on the side.

 Today, I wanted to talk about something different.
 The past few months have been really difficult for me, maybe for you as well.
 It seems as if the bad going on in the world has only heightened and gotten stronger.
 Our country (United States) is more divided than it has been in a long time.
-Racism, inequality, and sexism is more apparent than ever.
+Racism, inequality, and sexism are more apparent than ever.

 Most of you might not know this, but I went vegan around November of 2015.
 I refrain from talking about it on my website for several reasons, with the most important being I’ve never known how to bring it up without igniting some kind of debate of some sort.
 I went for ethical reasons, and as you most likely already know, animals are also getting treated absolutely horrendously.
 I know deep down all of us (ok, maybe most) are filled with compassion and want to see the world become a better place.
 Because of this, I will be listing some ways you can help animals, and not only dogs and cats.